 2. Approval date and procedures of the financial statements

-The parent company only financial statements were approved and authorized for issue by the Board of Directors on March 8, 2024.
+The parent company only financial statements were approved and authorized for issue by the Board of Directors of the Company on March 7, 2025.

 3. New standards, amendments and interpretations adopted